WojciechMatuszewski/programming-notes/aws-solutions-architect.md

   - `/userdata`: your bootstrap script etc
   - `/metadata/`: has **many options**, IP etc..

+#### Auto Scaling Groups

+- launching EC2 based on criteria as a service

+* **uses launch templates** to **configure how EC2 is launched**.
+AMI, Instance Type, KeyPairs, Network stuff, Security Groups etc..

+- controls scaling, where instances are launched, etc

+* **can work with instances in multiple subnets**

+- instances inside auto scaling group can be monitored as an one entity.
+By default _Cloud Watch_ is monitoring every instance individually

+* you can control the number of instances by manipulating three metrics:
+  - **Desired Capacity**: this is the number **ASG will try to maintain**
+  - **Min**
+  - **Max**

+- there is a notion of **scaling policies**.
+These are **rules, things you want to happen when something regarding EC2 instances happen**, eg.

 #### Security Groups

 - **changes** to security group **are instant**